Arashsa31/DeckOfCardPython/README.md

 # DeckOfCardPython
-This demonstrates the use of tuples and the randomize library
+This demonstrates the use of tuples and the randomize library.